Use custom controls for model-driven app data visualizations

-Use a custom control to add visualizations to a field
+Use a custom control to add visualizations to a column

-Following the steps in this procedure will change the default label and text box field of the Budget Amount field to the slider custom control on the Opportunity entity.
-You can use similar steps to replace an existing field with a custom control or configure a custom control for a custom field.
+Following the steps in this procedure will change the default label and text box column of the Budget Amount column to the slider custom control on the Opportunity table.
+You can use similar steps to replace an existing column with a custom control or configure a custom control for a custom column.

-In the form editor, double-click the field where you want to add a custom control, such as the Budget Amount field on the opportunity main form.
-Alternatively, you can create a custom field.
+In the form editor, double-click the column where you want to add a custom control, such as the Budget Amount column on the opportunity main form.
+Alternatively, you can create a custom column.

-On the Field Properties page, select the Controls tab, and then select Add Control.
+On the Column Properties page, select the Controls tab, and then select Add Control.

 On the Add Control page, select the control that you want, such as the Linear Slider control shown here, and then select Add.